bfreuden/kubernetes-cheat-sheet/README.md

 * Recycle: deprecated, more for dynamic provisioning
 * Delete: when pod is delete, it will delete the PV and its data

-Access Mode:
+Access Mode (to be confirmed):
-* RWO: (read-write once) only the first node (?) will be able to write, others will only be able to read
+* ReadWriteOnce: the volume can only be mounted with read-write access on a single cluster node (possibly by many pods scheduled on that node)
-* RWM: (read-write many) all nodes can read and write
+* ReadWriteMany: the volume can only be mounted with read-write access on many cluster nodes (and by many pods)
-* RO: read-only
+* ReadOnlyMany: the volume can be mounted with read-only access on many cluster nodes (and by many pods)

 ### HostPath